pathminder/pathminder.github.io/_races/duergar.md

 ‘child,' and then become ‘woman' and ‘man'.
 Amongst the other races, they often take on a name because their companions ask them to; this name is often matter-of-fact and describes their perceived role in the world.

 **Names:** Hammer, Smith, War, Hunter, Tailor, Shieldbearer, Slayer, Hatemonger.

+**Heights and Weights:** Psionic duergar use a base weight of 110 lb. for males and 80 lb. for females, with a weight modifier of ×(2d4) for males and females.

 ### Psionic Duergar Racial Traits